cfu288/mere-medical/README.md

 > Mere is currently pre-release software: updates may break backwards compatibility.

 > [!NOTE]
-> This project is supported by a single developer who is also a full-time medical student and soon to be medical resident.
-If you would like to support this project, please consider [sponsoring](https://github.com/sponsors/cfu288) or help by tackling one of the [issues](https://github.com/cfu288/mere-medical/issues).
+> This project is supported by a single developer who is also a full-time medical resident.
+If you would like to support this project, please consider [donating](https://github.com/sponsors/cfu288) or help by tackling one of the [issues](https://github.com/cfu288/mere-medical/issues).

 > [!NOTE]
 > If Mere doesn't fit your needs, another great open-source PHR is [Fasten Health](https://www.fastenhealth.com/)